Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 insecure: true          # allows insecure SSL connections and transfers
 location: true          # follow redirection for this request
 max-redirs: 10          # maximum number of redirections
+variable: country=Italy # define variable country
+variable: planet=Earth  # define variable planet
 verbose: true           # allow verbose output
 very-verbose: true      # allow more verbose output
 ```

+> Variable defined in an `[Options]` section are defined also for the next entries.
+This is
+> the exception, all other options are defined only for the current request.

 [method]: #method